 - There is also a $50/semester registration fee.

 Eligible Massachusetts state employees receive a 50% discount on tuition for Continuing & Professional Education courses.
-For more information on tuition waivers, visit the CPE website or talk to your HR or union representative.
+For more information on tuition waivers, talk to your HR or union representative.

 Financial aid is not available for certificate programs.